microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough2.md

 * There are some prerequisites for this demo mentioned in the [setup instructions document](../docs/../../docs/setup-instructions.md)).
 After executing all the steps mentioned in that document, the application's infrastructure will be provisioned on Azure, and the latest code will be deployed as well.

-## Walkthrough: Exploring the application's architecture and the Azure services leveraged
+## Walkthrough: Exploring the application's architecture

 This section has already been covered in our previous overview document.
 You can refer to it [here](./overview.md).